hipe/tmx/lib/skylab/brazen/doc/issues/034-the-delete-narrative.md

   invoke the same mechanics we already had in place for when this would happen for a retrieve operation.

-• your custom datastore can leverage existing logic you wrote do do things like persist.
+• your custom collection can leverage existing logic you wrote do do things like persist.

-• your custom silo may need to invoke logic that is better suited to live in the entity (class) itself rather than in the controller: the entity may be for example a datastore entity itself, (that is, an entity that represents a datastore), and have additional cleanup to do aside from just being deleted in its host datastore.
+• your custom silo may need to invoke logic that is better suited to live in the entity (class) itself rather than in the controller: the entity may be for example a collection entity itself, (that is, an entity that represents a collection), and have additional cleanup to do aside from just being deleted in its host collection.

   to have the entity in place to do this lays out a better design.